canonical/snapcraft/docs/get-started.md

 Ubuntu is an excellent OS for developers.
-The Snappy developer tools are readily available in Ubuntu, so porting and writing new software to target a Snappy-based system is particularly easy.
+The Snappy developer tools are readily available in Ubuntu, so porting and writing new software to target a Snap-based system is particularly easy.

 For app developers that want the latest stable tools to work on Snappy technology, we recommend using the latest classic Ubuntu Long-Term Support